alekseytivonchik/docker-openresty/README.md

 # docker-openresty
-Compiling OpenResty modulex for use in docker image
+Compiling OpenResty module for use in docker image